light-tech/LibGit2-On-iOS/README.md

 The built XCFramework is also released as a Swift Package at [https://github.com/light-tech/Clibgit2](https://github.com/light-tech/Clibgit2).
 But since libgit2 is a C library, [be ready](https://theswiftdev.com/how-to-use-c-libraries-in-swift/) to write some not-very-Swift-y Swift code.
 See also the [official documentation](https://github.com/apple/swift/blob/main/docs/HowSwiftImportsCAPIs.md).

-**Method 2**: Our recommended way is to use the Swift Package available on the  `spm` branch of [our fork of SwiftGit2](https://github.com/light-tech/SwiftGit2).
+**Method 2**: You can use the Swift Package available on the  `spm` branch of [our fork of SwiftGit2](https://github.com/light-tech/SwiftGit2).
 Basically, `SwiftGit2` takes care of the not-very-Swift-y Swift code in method 1.
-See the screenshots in our example app below.
+However, it is missing a lot of Git features such as `git push` so if you need them, you have to write those not-very-Swift-y Swift code yourself as in method 1.
+Thus, we now recommend method 0 as it is best to write C code in C and not Swift's emulation.

 Known Issues
 ------------